 Every bedroom producer posting on the Internet will have an opinion, and that's great, unless they automatically assume their own monitors are the best, without proper testing.

-The above magazines will usually include the price of the recommended studio monitors they review so you can make a shortlist of monitors which fit your requirements and budget then...
+These magazines will usually include the price of the recommended studio monitors so you can make a shortlist of monitors which fit your requirements and budget then...

 ... hit a music store with a listening room for pro monitors with 5 or 6 CD albums you know very well.

 You can then compare the recommended studio monitors on your list with each other (only two at a time) to find the best pair for you.

 ... a good tight bass response, not muddy, blurred, or distorted.

 ... clarity across mid and high frequency ranges with no buzzing or specific frequencies jumping out at you.

 ... a good stereo image, wide and deep.

 ... steady performance and stability at loud volumes, no rattling or noise.